winddori2002/MANNER/README.md

 We provide ```models.py``` and weigths for MANNER (small).
 You can try MANNER (small) by changing the models.py and weights.

+## 5. Enhanced samples

+We provide randomly selected audio sample pairs in ```./samples```.
+Each pair is composed of enhanced speech and noisy speech.

 # Experimental Results